 SendPulse offers free tools for email marketers to send follow-up emails.
-Our Automation 360 allows you to carry all sorts of follow-up emails: after an attendee participated in your webinar and you want to ask for feedback; after a user experienced your service and you want them to participate in a survey, or even if you’re going to upsell your product.
+Automation 360 allows you to create a variety of follow-up emails: after an attendee participated in your webinar and you want to ask for feedback; after a user experienced your service and you want them to participate in a survey, or even if you’re going to upsell your product.

 Step 1: Go to “Automations” in SendPulse

 SendPulse Automation is a great way to send all sorts of triggered emails based on the behavior of your customers, and a follow-up email is not an exception.

 Click on “Automation 360” in SendPulse service.
 Name your automation and decide upon the most appropriate days and time for sending follow-ups.
 Note that you can change these settings in “Automation options” later at any moment.